antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 #### Windows

-Initially, [FileStream.ReadAsync()](https://docs.microsoft.com/dotnet/api/system.io.filestream.readasync) has benefited a lot from file length caching and lack of file offset synchronization (.NET 6 preview 4).
-But since length can't be cached for files opened with `FileAccess.ReadWrite` or `FileShare.Write`, we have decided to also limit it to a single sys-call (`ReadFile`).
-After [#56531](https://github.com/dotnet/runtime/pull/56531) got merged (.NET 6 Preview 7), `ReadAsync` ensures that the position is correct after the operation finishes.
-Without fetching file length before the read operation starts.
+[FileStream.ReadAsync()](https://docs.microsoft.com/dotnet/api/system.io.filestream.readasync) benefited a lot from file length caching and lack of file offset synchronization (.NET 6 preview 4).
+But since length can't be cached for files opened with `FileAccess.ReadWrite` or `FileShare.Write`, we decided to also limit it to a single sys-call (`ReadFile`).
+After [#56531](https://github.com/dotnet/runtime/pull/56531) was merged (.NET 6 Preview 7), `ReadAsync` ensured that the position is correct after the operation finishes, without fetching the file length before the read operation starts.
 Some pseudocode:

 ```csharp
 public class FileStream